 Putting wearable tech at the heart of healthcare strategies

-Don’t worry, this isn’t an attack on the NHS, government policy or UK patient care generally.
-What we mean by that is wearable technology now presents an opportunity to make diagnosis and treatment more efficient and effective than ever.
+Don’t worry - this isn’t an attack on the NHS, government policy or UK patient care generally.
+What we mean by this is wearable technology now presents an opportunity to make diagnosis and treatment more efficient and effective than ever.

 A proliferation of portable and wearable devices – from palm-sized ultrasound units used by paramedics, to data-sharing smart watches – has the potential to revolutionise all of the ways in which healthcare is planned and delivered.